mmokko/system-cert-store-test/README.md

 * How to use OpenSSL object inside node code?
 * Is it possible to enable the OpenSSL object to use system certificate store?
 * Can we export the system certs from OpenSSL if they are in use?
-* We can then inject them to the https.agent created in the dev-tools-commons
+* We can then inject them to the https.agent

 ## What OpenSSL version there is in Nodejs
 Nodejs18 uses OpenSSL version: openssl-3.0.2+quic (protocol made by google: Quick UDP Internet Connections).